mgotliboym/mgotliboym.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year mathematics graduate student at Michigan State University.
+I'm a fourth-year mathematics graduate student at Michigan State University working with Professor Teena Gerhardt.

 Research interests: Homotopy theory, equivariant stable homotopy theory, \\(\infty\\)-categories, and algebraic K-theory with a focus on trace methods.